hexian000/neosocksd/API.md

 Low-level API to start an asynchronous routine.
 Asynchronous routines are based on Lua coroutines.
 I.e., they run concurrently, but not in parallel.
 This interface is usually not called directly by user scripts.
 See [_G.async](#_gasync).

+*Share the coroutine pool with request handlers for better performance.*

 ### neosocksd.invoke